jenkins-x/jx-docs/content/developing/devpods.md

 ## Using Theia IDE

-If you don't use `--sync` then the DevPod will embed the [Theia IDE](https://www.theia-ide.org/) so that you can open the IDE in a browser and work on the source code inside your DevPod!
+If you don't use `--sync` and you use `--theia` then the DevPod will embed the [Theia IDE](https://www.theia-ide.org/) so that you can open the IDE in a browser and work on the source code inside your DevPod!

 The source code is mounted into the workspace of the DevPod in the folder `/workspace`.